Free Influencer Contract Template — EU & UK Compliant (2026)

 (9) IP licence terms (territory, duration, sublicensing rights, derivative works permission);

-(10) the local-law-specific clauses — for France the eleven Loi 2023-451 mandatory clauses, for Italy the AGCom Codice di Condotta declaration, for Spain the RD 444/2024 disclosure, for Germany the UWG §5a labelling, for the UK the ASA/CAP Code disclosure;
+(10) the local-law-specific clauses — for France the mandatory mentions of article 8 of Loi 2023-451, for Italy the AGCom Codice di Condotta declaration, for Spain the RD 444/2024 disclosure, for Germany the UWG §5a labelling, for the UK the ASA/CAP Code disclosure;

 (11) the regulator-takedown consequence clause (who pays for re-shooting if the regulator demands removal);